 About two years ago, in 2017, the U.S. Department of Energy estimated that about 39% of energy consumption could be traced to the commercial and residential sectors.
 At the time, most energy was produced from fossil fuels including coal, natural gas, and petroleum.

 It is known that solar power can have a huge impact in terms of net-zero energy performance.
 In fact, at present, the most common source of renewable energy is some sort of photovoltaic arrangement, commonly roof-mounted solar panels.
 However, to achieve zero-net-energy, it is important that there is energy reduction in addition to the production of energy.

 It is also a known fact that the addition of solar panels costs money.
+For example, the average cost of solar panels in Edmonton is steadily decreasing over the last few years.
 But for a start, solar hot water systems are an investment worth making because these do result in substantial financial savings.
 In some areas globally, including the state of Victoria in Australia, all homes must have a rainwater tank or solar hot water system.